MuhammadJareer190/CDV01_Career_Goals_Reflection_MUHJAR545_FTO2407_GroupA_Muhammad-Jareer-Obaray_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.
+    Before entering a specific field, I need to study the relevant areas mentioned earlier.
+My goal is to gain this knowledge over the next two years.
+In the short term, I aim to complete my current course in software engineering.
+Following that, I plan to further my education by focusing on coding.
     - Explain the rationale behind each goal.
+    Over the next two years, I aim to excel in coding and web development by focusing on key areas.
+Firstly, mastering JavaScript through daily practice of advanced topics like closures and ES6+ features, aiming for proficiency within six months.
+Secondly, becoming proficient in React.js by completing and deploying three complex projects showcasing skills in state management, hooks, and component lifecycle methods within a year, with milestones every three months.
+Thirdly, building a robust portfolio of five diverse web projects, from responsive designs to backend integrations, completed and deployed within 18 months.
+Additionally, contributing to open-source projects with ten meaningful pull requests and active participation in relevant GitHub communities to gain experience and visibility.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.